AaronBray/AaronBray.github.io/_posts/2025-09-10-SimpleCTF.md

 tags: tryhackme
 description: Simple CTF write-up
 ---

--Ran Nmap scan
--port open - 21 -- 80 -- 2222(openssh)
--Ran dirb
+-We start by running a basic Nmap script scan to enumerate the open ports Nmap shows ports 21(ftp), 80(http), & 2222(openssh)

+Using Dirb to enumerate hidden directories, We find:
--found /robots.txt /simple  /simple/admin
+/robots.txt   /simple  /simple/admin
--opened webpage
--found web app name was - CMS made simple
--search exploit DB and found exploit
-(can also use searchsploit cms made simple command in kali) -SQL injection
+Opening the webpage in our browser shows that:
+-CMS made simple is being used to run the website -Lets search for CMS exploits

+I originally tested the script found on exploitdb and within Kali's searchsploit directory for a possible SQL injection.
--downloaded python script from exploit db - didn't work -tried script from within kali -- searchspoit (same script) -- didn't work -ran script with -u http://xxxx argument --crack and -w (tried without --crack) - no success did not work
+-ran script with -u http://xxxx argument --crack and -w (tried without --crack) - no success - did not work

-Found alternate script on GitHub for vulnerability WORKED!
+Eventually found an alternate exploit script on GitHub for CMS made simple vulnerability This exploit Worked!
 source:  https://github.com/Mahamedm/CVE-2019-9053-Exploit-Python-3
-Ran script and found:
+Running the script against the target IP shows:

 [+] Salt for password found: 1dac0d92e9fa6bb2
 [+] Username found: mitch